School Tax Calculator

 2024 property taxes vs. 3-3 Tax Savings Plan

 New Hampshire relies more heavily on local property taxes to pay for K-12 public schools than any other state in America.
 The 3-3 Tax Savings Plan lowers local property taxes by combining a 3 percent flat rate income tax with a $3.00 statewide property tax.
 The income tax has deductions to protect working and middle class taxpayers.
-The statewide property tax has a $250,000 homestead exemption.
-Renters also receive a credit.
+The statewide property tax has a $250,000 homestead exemption credit.
+Renters also receive an equivalent credit.

 Let's make this real.